ninjastrikers/sutaung-bar/README.md

     *   Open `script.js` and replace the `firebaseConfig` object with your own keys.

 3.  **Run Locally**
-    Since this project uses ES6 Modules, you need a local server.
-    *   If using VS Code, install the **Live Server** extension.
-    *   Right-click `index.html` and select **"Open with Live Server"**.
+    *   Use a local server (e.g., VS Code "Live Server" extension) to run `index.html`.

 ## 📦 Deployment

-This project is configured for Firebase Hosting.
+This project is configured for Firebase Hosting with HSTS headers enabled for `.bar` domain security compliance.

 1. Install Firebase CLI:
     ```bash